slumann/soda_db/README.md

-SodaDB is a lightweight and simple to use object-oriented storage for Dart and Flutter applications.
+SodaDB is a lightweight and simple to use object-oriented storage for Dart and Flutter applications, with type-safe access on entities.

 Written in pure Dart with no external or third party dependencies.

 ## Usage